 Fairlawn Mansion is open for tours and special events, located at 906 East 2nd Street, Superior, WI, 54880.
 Phone 715-394-5712 for reservations and more information.

-Wisconsin's Most Haunted Road - Highway 12 in Baraboo
+Most Haunted Road in Wisconsin - Highway 12 in Baraboo

 The story of the phantom man seen along Highway 12 in Baraboo is one that's told by many drivers.
 The hitchhiker is seen walking late at night dressed in 1960s clothing.
 Many speculate that he's a returning soldier from Vietnam.